Edge Developer Platform

 Creates a project.

-1. Click the "Create Project" button in the upper left corner of the project list page.
+1. Click the "Create Project" button in the top-left corner of the project list page.

 2. Import an existing Git repository, or select a template provided by the platform.